brichards21/anime-proj-site/index.md

 well, it’s a bit overcrowded.
 It’s like trying to find a diamond in a pile of rocks.
 Some shine, but others… not so much.
 Here’s an interesting tidbit: people can be quick to judge.
-The study found that some users rate anime before even finishing them.
+The study found that some users seem to rate anime before even finishing them.
 It’s like saying, “I’ve seen enough, time to rate!”
 But hey, completionists, don’t fret.
 Your scores are a tad more critical than the impatient ones.

 Now, you’d think there’s an ideal number of episodes for an anime to be a hit.
 Well, not necessarily.
-The study checked out TV anime and surprise, surprise—there’s no magic number.
+The study checked out TV anime and surprise, surprise — there’s no magic number.
 Each series does its own thing, with different episode counts and corresponding scores.

-So, there you have it—some preliminary insights into what makes anime popular.
+So, there you have it — some preliminary insights into what makes anime popular.
 We’ve unveiled the secrets of episode length, content, genres, fanbase size, and even impatient raters.
 Now go forth, my fellow otakus, armed with this quirky knowledge, and let the anime marathon continue!